Akshat Singh: Career

 before later participating on India's Got Talent.
-His dancing style proved popular, with the video of his performance on YouTube with five hundred thousand (5 lakh) views.
+His dancing style proved popular, with a video of his performance on YouTube⠀⠀ that had five hundred thousand (5 lakh) views.
 Singh's popularity soon landed him a role performing for a Japanese television commercial advertisement of Pari Pari Curry.
 On 27 August 2017, he appeared on the Australian version of the variety show Little Big Shots, with the video highlight of this appearance achieving just under 35 million views on YouTube.
-In 2019, he auditioned for Britain's Got Talent and danced his way to winning a golden buzzer, though failed to reach the final.
+In 2019, he auditioned for Britain's Got Talent and danced his way to winning a golden buzzer, though he failed to reach the final.